 I am an anthropologist of religion.

 In 2013, I completed a Master’s degree in the Study of Religions with distinction, also from Oxford.
-My dissertation investigated how the arrival of missionary Christianity, colonialism and later waves of Christian revivals transformed understandings of health and wealth in West Africa.
+My dissertation investigated how the arrival of missionary Christianity, colonialism and later waves of Christian revivals transformed ideas about health and wealth in west Africa.

-After my Master’s, I taught Philosophy and Religion at a secondary school in London.
-I continued teaching part-time throughout my doctoral studies, and also taught religion, theology and anthropology to undergraduates and graduates at Oxford.
-At Birkbeck College, I taught courses in African history and gender studies to BA and MA students.
+After my Master’s, I taught philosophy and religion at a secondary school in London.
+I continued teaching part-time at the school during my doctoral studies, whilst also teaching religion, theology and anthropology at Oxford to undergraduates and graduates.
+At Birkbeck, I contributed to teaching courses on African history and gender studies to BA and MA students.

 I completed my doctorate at the University of Oxford in 2020.
-My research focused on documenting the rise of exorcism practices in sub-Saharan Africa and its implications on debates around gender and sexuality on the continent.
-My thesis was titled, ‘Sex and the Spirit: Embodiment and Sexual Difference in a Global Deliverance Movement’, and forms the basis of a forthcoming book (Oxford University Press).
+My research focused on the rise of Pentecostalism in Nigeria and its implications on gender and sexuality, especially the status of women.
+My thesis was titled, ‘Sex and the Spirit: Embodiment and Sexual Difference in a Global Deliverance Movement’, and forms the basis of a forthcoming book.
 You can find my other publications here.